Cover of 10 Minutes 38 Seconds in This Strange World

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from 10 Minutes 38 Seconds in This Strange World:(Showing 30 of 30)
+The most popular highlights from 10 Minutes 38 Seconds in This Strange World, saved by readers on Screvi.

 “Grief is a swallow,' he said.
 'One day you wake up and you think it's gone, but it's only migrated to some other place, warming its feathers.
 Sooner or later, it will return and perch in your heart again.”